Beeford

 According to the 2011 UK census, Beeford parish had a population of 1,078, an increase on the 2001 UK census figure of 955.

+The name Beeford probably derives from the Old English bīford meaning 'by the ford'.
+It perhaps could be derived from bēoford meaning 'bee ford'.

 The parish church of St Leonard is a Grade II* listed building.

 Beeford also has a Church of England primary school and playing fields.